Skip to main content

 Purpose

-The insect contest introduces high school students to the fundamentals of entomology.
-Insects are found on all continents and dominate most landscapes.
+The Entomology CDE contest introduces high school students to the fundamentals of entomology.
 Understanding the role of arthropods in complex ecological cycles is of utmost importance to agricultural crops and animal production, human health and well-being, and conservation.
-The purpose of this CDE is to engage students in comprehension of arthropod characteristics, growth, feeding, their impact on humans, integrated pest management, safe use of pesticides, careers in entomology, and the taxonomy and nomenclature used by entomologists in identification of common insects and their relatives.
+This CDE is intended to engage students in learning the broad scope of the field of entomology including insect characteristics, growth, feeding, their impact on humans, their ecological importance, careers in entomology, and taxonomy and nomenclature used by entomologists.

 Event Rules